Brad Lamm: From University to Career

-Trauma treatment & Breathe Life Healing Center
+Trauma Treatment & Breathe Life Healing Center

 In early 2012, Lamm's rehab program, Breathe Life Healing Center, opened in the Gramercy Park neighborhood of New York City.
 Breathe's second center opened in West Hollywood.
 Clients are treated for primary mental health, substance use, eating disorders or primary trauma in specific units.

-Journalism, activism and media
+Journalism, Activism and Media

-An early member of ACT UP & LGBTQIA+ advocacy group Queer Nation, Lamm appeared in Newsweeks in 1991 as an activist for social justice and equality.
+An early member of ACT UP and advocacy group Queer Nation, Lamm appeared in Newsweeks in 1991 as an activist for social justice and equality.
 In September 1992, he appeared on the cover of the magazine's "Gays Under Fire" issue, which reported on limited national support for LGBT rights.
 Nearly 24 years later, Newsweek published Lamm's account of being attacked by five men in New York, among other updates since his cover appearance.

-Marriage and personal life
+Marriage & Personal Life

 In 2008, Lamm married television and stage producer Scott Sanders in a ceremony officiated by novelist Alice Walker.